learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ```

 Nice, this seems to work.
-In these functions, the list of directions acts as a sort of *focus*, because it pinpoints one exact sub-tree from our tree.
+In these functions, the list of directions acts as a sort of *focus*, because it pinpoints one exact subtree from our tree.
-A direction list of `[R]` focuses on the sub-tree that's right of the root, for example.
+A direction list of `[R]` focuses on the subtree that's right of the root, for example.
 An empty direction list focuses on the main tree itself.

 While this technique may seem cool, it can be rather inefficient, especially if we want to repeatedly change elements.